aarnt/gorgzorg/README.md

 So, this is the tool you've been looking for.

+### How do you get GorgZorg

+If you own a 64 bit Windows or a 64 bit Linux computer, you can download latest binaries from [here](https://github.com/aarnt/gorgzorg/releases/latest).
+Otherwise, keep reading, as you'll have to compile the source code.

 ### What you need to compile GorgZorg

 * QMake or CMake